NickColley/design-of-forms/src/copying/use-of-carbon-papers-or-carbon-coatings/index.md

 ### Carbon coating

-The carbon-coated type of form can be used when ordinary carbon paper is not suitable for making manifold entries, for example when it is necessary to avoid inter- leaving with separate sheets of carbon paper or when certain entries only are required.
+The carbon-coated type of form can be used when ordinary carbon paper is not suitable for making manifold entries, for example when it is necessary to avoid interleaving with separate sheets of carbon paper or when certain entries only are required.

-Production facilities for carbon-coated forms are limited because only a few manu- facturers undertake this work.
+Production facilities for carbon-coated forms are limited because only a few manufacturers undertake this work.
 They are about two-thirds more costly than forms used with ordinary carbon even when relatively large quantities are ordered.
 For smaller quantities, i.e. 50,000, the cost may be as much as three times the cost of an ordinary form.
 Accordingly H.M.
 Stationery Office normally require evidence of savings in